pieaerts/pieaerts/_masterclasses/ladakh-expedition-2024.md

 #### _Day 12: Bid farewell to the Land of the Lamas_

-After breakfast we check out our rooms in order to bid a farewell to the Land of the Lamas.
+After breakfast, on May 31, we check out our rooms in order to bid a farewell to the Land of the Lamas.
 We will transfer to Leh Airport and board our flight back to Delhi.

 On arrival in Delhi we have day rooms booked to spend the day to wait for our international flights home.